Jonovono/Wpp/README.md

 ## Problems
 Here I will identify some of the problems currently.
 Obviously some would not directly be fixed by re-imagining the web.

-* Piracy
+1. Piracy
-* Payment: (paying for things sucks.
+2, Payment: (paying for things sucks.
 Whether on mobile, on the browser, or in real life).
 I think this is related to piracy as well.
-* Privacy
+3. Privacy
-* Owning data
+4. Owning data
-* Decentralization
+5. Decentralization
-* Access: Logging in / Signing up / Having multiple accounts on websites = a huge pain
+6. Access: Logging in / Signing up / Having multiple accounts on websites = a huge pain
-* Portability: HTML/CSS etc vs Flash vs whatever.
+7. Portability: HTML/CSS etc vs Flash vs whatever.
 Will it work on mobile?
 Does it work on this browser?
 There has to be a better method for this
-* Semantic Web (This is taking way too long)
+8. Semantic Web: (This is taking way too long)
-* Spam
+9. Spam
-* Communication: (A way for devices to communicate)
+10. Communication: (A way for devices to communicate)
-* Domains: WWW, HTTP, .COM.
+11. Domains: WWW, HTTP, .COM.
 Domain squatters, having to actually buy a domain name, we still use www etc.

-There seems to be so many things that could be improved if it were more thought out.
+There seems to be so many things that could be improved and if it was more thoroughly thought out I think something greater could come out of be born.
 I don't know if the answer is to continue building on top of the current implementation of the web or think of an alternative solution.

 In the following sections I will present  some ideas for an alternate WWW that would be fairly well rounded, if possible to implement, in hopes that it addresses and improves upon the issues mentioned above.
 Of course, I want to hear your ideas as well!

-# Proposal
+# Details
-Alright, lets begin.
-Here you will find some random thoughts I have been having.
 ## Background
-**Frustration**

-When companies can persuade the 'removal' of websites, when you can not transfer your tweets/friends to another service etc, logging in to websites and creating multiple accounts for services is a pain (this email has already been used), when people are against spending 99 cents on an iPhone app and piracy is rapant, when privacy is not something being considered deeply with many companies, when top search results are dominated by people that have gamed the algorithm and more so when there are 14,900,000  results for the query 'who is the main character in 1984'.
+When companies can persuade the 'removal' of websites, when you can not transfer your tweets/friends to another service etc, logging in to websites and creating multiple accounts for services is a pain (this email has already been used!), when people are against spending 99 cents on an iPhone app and piracy is rampant, when privacy is not something being considered deeply with many companies, when top search results are dominated by people that have gamed the algorithm and more so when there are 14,900,000  results for the query 'who is the main character in 1984'.

-When all this is true, and much more, I think it is time to re imagine the WWW and how we can use the internet to share and display data, communicate with our friends, conduct transactions, and essentually conduct our lives in a virtual way.
-Since more and more things are done on the internet  I think it is time to re-imagine how it can be used knowing what we know now after using the internet for so long.
+When all this is true, and much more, I think it is time to re-imagine the WWW and how we can use the internet to share and display data, communicate with our friends, conduct transactions, and essentially conduct our lives in a virtual way.
+Since more and more things are done on the internet I think it is time to re-imagine how it can be used knowing what we know now after using the internet for this long.

 ## Piracy
 Although a big part of piracy is that it provides a better service than the alternative, I think another aspect of piracy is that it is not easy to pay online.
 It is much easier to torrent than to have to type in a bunch of CC information every time you want to purchase something.
 I think having a currency that encourages spending, is completely digital, and most importantly simple to perform payments, for free, with anyone, could help some of these problems.
 This will be discussed next.

 ## Payments
 Paying for things is annoying.
 Way too much friction.
 Online and in life.
 One project that I find interesting that is, I believe, making exchanging money easier is [Bitcoin](http://en.wikipedia.org/wiki/Bitcoin) project.
 A decentralized, distributed, anonymous, digital currency.

 Few problems I have with Bitcoin:

 1. No regard for common users.
 The client is not friendly to your common user, being able to set up mining is not easy either.
-Money is awesome, and a crazy motivator.
-I see everyone getting so into Bitcoin mining, setting up rigs, and wonder what if it was made so it was easy for common users to experience that.
+I see everyone getting so into Bitcoin mining, setting up rigs, and wonder what if it was made so it was easy for everyday users to experience that.
 Not that it would be easy to get the money, but the process was more inviting.
 I have some ideas which i'll discuss later, but still not entirely sure if this is feasible.
-Ultimately, i'd like to see people unafraid to spend this as it is essentially their online currency. ( Maybe even give the coins a half-life to encourage spending :p ) Even the adresses.
+It'd be interesting to see if a different mindset could be created with a new currency - one of spending. ( Maybe even give the coins a half-life to encourage spending :p ) Even the addresses.
 Is there a way this could be tied to an email?
-Not everyone would be ultra worried about being anonymous.
+Not everyone would be ultra worried about being anonymous all the time.
 2. It is great that there are no transaction costs.
 However, once all of the Bitcoins have been distributed it will cost a transaction fee to encourage Miners to validate the transaction.
 At this point the mining will be very difficult (the difficulty increases), so how much will the fees have to be to make it worthwhile?
 I am not sure how/if this problem can be solved and still keep the anonymity/decentralization/security of the currency  in place.
-But I'd like to explore ideas on that because that is something that makes Bitcoin exciting, the ability to send money like you would email!
+But I'd like to explore ideas on that because that is something that makes Bitcoin exciting, the ability to send money like you would an email!

 There are other things that could be improved, but these are the main ones for now.

 Canada has also introduced a similar idea called [MintChip](http://en.wikipedia.org/wiki/MintChip).
-This is the future of money.
+This is the future of currency.

 ## Owning Data
-I think there are some interesting initiatives in this area: [Tent.io](http://tent.io/) (open, decentralized social networking) and others.
+I think there are some interesting initiatives in this area: [Tent.io](http://tent.io/) (open, decentralized social networking), [App.net](http://app.net) (open, centralized service) and [OStatus](http://ostatus.org/) (Similar to Tent).

 So much of what we do is social.
 Tweeting, texting, FBing, whatever is next.

-So essentially, instead of Facebook having all your messages, posts, friends etc you would store this on a 'Tent server' (your own computer, or a hosted one, think email).
+The idea is simple: essentially, instead of Facebook having all your messages, posts, friends etc you would store this on a 'Tent server' (your own computer, or a hosted one, think email).
 Now when a new app comes along, say Facebook, and they want your relationships, images, posts, they would essentially access that data via an API to your Tent server.
-This gives you the ability to transfer your data at will, see what data FB has on you, add data once and have it shown in all the apps that want that data, etc etc.
+This gives you the ability to transfer your data at will and chose what to send, see what data FB has on you, add data once to the Tent server and have it shown in all the apps that want that data, etc etc.

-What I really like about Tents plan:
+What I really like about Tents plan (I'll talk most about Tent as I think that one and OStatus are the most promising but right now I am more familiar with Tent.
+No connection to them, just think they are doing an interesting thing!):

 1. Users take their content/relationships with them.
 Why can't I instantly transfer all my FB data to another service (Obviously not good for FB, but we'd likely see some more competition).
-2. Plan to be secure login replacement.
-(This address Access above).
+2. Plan to be a secure login replacement.
+(This addresses my annoyance I talked about above in "Access").
 3. Extensible data types: After Tweets there may be Beeps.
 Tent can handle that.
+Anyone can create a new data type to store in the server.
 4. You have control of your data and who you want to be able to see that data and what they can do with it.
 Want historians to be able to analyze your data in the future?
 Nice!
 Want FB to only have pictures you think are professional but John to see everything?
 No problem.
 5. "Imagine if you could only email other customers of your Service Provider".
 Tent address this.
 And I think this is important.

-Something like this must happen.
-Hopefully it is really easy to set up a Tent server.
-I am sure, however, we will most likely see hosted solutions like email where you have a dashboard to your data and can easily download it.
+I am sure we will see mostly hosted solutions for this (like email) but it would be nice if there was a way for everyday users to easily set this up.
+This will be discussed a bit in "Altogether Now".

 ## Decentralization / Distributed
 The web is centralized, but some of the important services run on it are not.
 For example, DNS and payments.
 A truly beautiful web would have more aspects decentralized.
-Another thing, servers can get shut down (Megaupload, etc) and then all the users would lose their content.
-Or a website owner may take a website down and now all of that is not available.
-If there was a more simple representation of the data, then it could be backed up more easily, and maybe with a peer-to-peer network.
+Another thing, servers can get shut down (Megaupload, etc) and then all the users could lose their content.
+Or a website owner may take a website down and now all of that information is not available.
+If there was a more simple representation of the data, then it could be backed up more easily, and maybe with a peer-to-peer network the storage of it could be distributed - impossible to remove.

 ## Access
 I talked about this in Owning Data.
 But this is something that annoys me on a daily basis.
-Maybe there is a better way to do things.
-But having to create new accounts by typing the same information over and over, if I want multiple accounts I get an error saying I have already used this email before so I have to create another gmail account.
+Having to create new accounts by typing the same information over and over, if I want multiple accounts I get an error saying I have already used this email before so I have to create another gmail account.
 Unless I forward the emails I have to log out every time to check the emails for different accounts.
-I can see how a system like Tent could fix this.
+I can see how a system like Tent could fix this (And maybe even the Bitcoin protocol?).
 All sites will use an oath to allow you to log in.
 Similar to FB login, but would have the benefit of decentralization.
 Not only that, but you would be able to instantly see all the sites you have signed up for, and what data they have.
-Also, hopefully provide a solution to CAPTCHA.
+Also, the ideal system would put an end to CAPTCHA.

 ## Portability
 Worrying if it will work on older browsers, need to throw in some hacks to make it work, will it work on mobile.
 Im not sure what the answer to this is.
 Maybe something like Microsoft is doing where the apps all work the same on tablet/PC/phone?
 But the thing is you don't use your PC the same way as you do your tablet, etc. Another markup language that could make it all more fluent?
 HTML5?
-A higher level declarative language.
+A higher level language that can be more expressive that is designed with different display types in mind?
 I am not really sure, but I know this is no fun.

 ## Semantic Web
 **This is taking way too long!!!**